 Telemedicine or telehealth refers to virtual or remote doctor consultation instead of physical meetings in brick and mortar clinics and hospitals.
 The worldwide practice of telemedicine has shown how convenient, useful, and more comfortable this approach is.
 Remote consultation allows patients to consult with some of the top relevant doctors around the world for better health advice.
 Apart from remote consultation, the increased use of medical devices has shown high dependence on remote monitoring devices and sensors for cancer patients.
-Telemedicine will further grow as the world will see new devices expected to be introduced in 2021 as the reliability of remote consultation has increased over the past year.
+Telemedicine will further grow since the world is expected to be introduced to new devices in 2021 as the reliability of remote consultation has increased over the past year.

 Nasim Farrokhnia, the chairperson for eHealth doctors in Sweden, said at a HealthTech event, “It’s about a broader scope of care and new patient groups.”

 AI in Digital Health

 AI has a huge role to play in the transformation of the healthcare industry.
 PARO, a therapeutic robot, is already improvised through AI to improve the condition of dementia patients.
 But this is just the base; AI is expected to reshape the world of health care through precision medicine, genomics, drug discovery, and medical imaging.
 AI can use pattern recognition to prescribe treatments to cancer patients based on their symptoms and body condition.

 Furthermore, AI can be innovative with machine learning and make the drug development cycle more concise.
 What is even smarter is that recently in the USA, some researchers managed to develop an AI which can detect COVID-19 just by the sound of a cough, even in asymptomatic patients.